 Santa Lucia lived during the time of the Roman Emperor Diocletian.
 The Roman Emperor Diocletian was the last Roman emperor to persecute many Christians brutally.

-According to the apocryphal or sacred texts, Santa Lucia came from a wealthy Sicilian family and was a devote Christian.
+According to the apocryphal or sacred texts, Santa Lucia came from a wealthy Sicilian family and was a devoted Christian.
 She was known to take food to Christians hiding from Roman persecution.
-She would put candles on a wreath around her head to light the way to serve food to the Christians that were in hiding.
+She would put candles on a wreath around her head to light how to serve food to the Christians in hiding.

 Many of the Santa Lucia statues or paintings show Santa Lucia with a sword going into her neck.
 Other artists feature her as a blind girl holding a lamp.

-Others legends say that her family was trying to force Lucia to marry a young pagan but she refused to marry him.
-The law of the day, allowed him to turn Lucia into the authorities, so she was sentenced to a life of prostitution in a brothel.
+Other legends say that her family tried forcing Lucia to marry a young pagan, but she refused to marry him.
+The law of the day allowed him to turn Lucia into the authorities, so she was sentenced to a life of prostitution in a brothel.

-Other legends say that Lucia decided not to get married and to also forego all her worldly goods.
+Other legends say that Lucia decided not to get married and also to forego all her worldly goods.
 She vowed to remain a virgin in the tradition of St Agatha.
-Saint Agatha is considered the patron saint of rape victims, breast cancer patients, wet nurses, and bellfounders.
+Saint Agatha is the patron saint of rape victims, breast cancer patients, wet nurses, and bellfounders.

 Another legend says that Lucia was about to get married, and she gave her entire dowry to the poor of her village.
 She was known not to be afraid to testify of her Christian faith and beliefs.
-Other legend says that Santa Lucia was accused of witchcraft and was burned at the stake or she was made blind as a punishment.
+Another legend says that Santa Lucia was accused of witchcraft and was burned at the stake, or she was made blind as a punishment.

 The Swedish Santa Lucia Legend

-No one really knows how Santa Lucia became so revered in Sweden.
-One of my favorite Santa Lucia legends is the Swedish Santa Lucia legend as told by my mother, Anne-Marie Hummel.
-My mother Anne-Marie was born and raised in Stockholm, Sweden, so we grew up celebrating Santa Lucia each year.
+No one knows how Santa Lucia became so revered in Sweden.
+One of my favorite Santa Lucia legends is the Swedish Santa Lucia legend, as told by my mother, Anne-Marie Hummel.
+My mother, Anne-Marie, was born and raised in Stockholm, Sweden, so we grew up celebrating Santa Lucia each year.

 The Lucia Legend by Anne-Marie Hummel

 Santa Lucia holds an exceptional place in the hearts of the people in Sweden.
-She represents charity and love for all men, along with beautiful and shining light during a very long, cold, dark winter.
+She represents charity, love for all men, and beautiful and shining light during a very long, cold, dark winter.
 During the darkest time of the year, Lucia comes as a symbol of light and hope.
 Today more than ever, the world needs that message of light and hope.

 Santa Lucia appears only once each year, on December 13th, to usher in the Christmas season.
-The Legend of Lucia goes back to the year 304 AD in Syracuse, Italy.
-There was the beautiful Lucia, a highborn maiden who lived with her parents, and it is also in that city that Lucia suffered a martyr’s death for becoming a Christian.
+The Legend of Lucia goes back to 304 AD in Syracuse, Italy.
+There was the beautiful Lucia, a highborn maiden who lived with her parents, and it was also in that city Lucia suffered a martyr’s death for becoming a Christian.

-In the early days of Christian persecution, she was a courageous woman who brought food to her fellow Christians, who were hiding in the catacombs from the pagan persecutors.
+In the early days of Christian persecution, she was a courageous woman who brought food to her fellow Christians hiding in the catacombs from the pagan persecutors.
 Lucia put the candles in her hair to light her way so she could carry her offerings with both hands.
 Lucia administered to the poor, bringing them food and also hope.

-The legend tells us, the maiden Lucia became a saint.
-Among the Scandinavian countries, Sweden is perhaps the country where the Lucia celebration has its deepest roots.
+The legend tells us the maiden Lucia became a saint.
+Sweden is perhaps the country where the Lucia celebration has its deepest roots among the Scandinavian countries.
 Tales of Lucia’s courage were carried to the Northern Scandinavian countries by missionaries.

 No matter how dark and difficult our days may be, we look forward to celebrating Christmas as our Savior’s birth.
 We have gratitude in our hearts for the joy and love that our Savior brings into our lives.
 Santa Lucia helps to remind us of our Savior Jesus Christ’s influence and light in our lives and to live our lives with more kindness, respect, love, and concern for others.